-Some of the commonly hosted themes include the Glow Party, White Party Dog Tag Tea Dance and the Disco Tea Dance.
-So, at a minimum you can start prepping your gay party accessories that you can wear to these.
+Some of the commonly hosted themes include the Glow Party, White Party Dog Tag Tea Dance, and the Disco Tea Dance.
+So, at a minimum, you can start prepping the gay party accessories that you can wear to these.

 Any Recommendations for Which Rooms to Book?

 Since there’s so much to do on the ship, you honestly don’t spend much time in your room.
 So, I wouldn’t stress out about which specific room you book.

 If you’ve got the cash for a veranda and totally need that ocean view, then go for it.
 But in my opinion, an interior room is completely fine if you’re on a budget.
 Plus, if you book a budget room, you’ll have more money for the expensive booze!

 The smaller interior rooms usually start around $1200 USD for two people, plus fees.
 When you have more than 2 guests sharing a room, there’s an additional fee.

 Oceanview and balcony rooms for two people can run anywhere from $1200 to $2400.
 And then when it comes to suites, prices can easily exceed $5000.

 The sexual vibe depends on where you hang out on the ship.
 Without a doubt, there are areas where things are very sexy.
 On the dick deck at 10 PM, yes…you will get groped… and then some.

 The rest of the boat is a bit more relaxed.
 It can sometimes be “cruisy” but it’s definitely not all sex, sex, sex.
 Lots of first-timers expect Atlantis gay cruises to be a constant sex party, but it’s not exactly like that.